Home of the Underdogs

 Squad-based real-time strategy games are, for the most part, a rare lot.
 Only this, Commandos and Ground Control really spring to mind.
 Well, Gunlok, too, but I only thought of that because I can see it from where I'm sitting.
 It's under a pile of games I actually like...
 But back to Starship Troopers.

 The defining feature of squad-based RTS games is that there's no way to reinforce your team once you enter the combat zone.
-Okay, there's the odd mission where you get an extra squad member to babysit or a rescue mission with some healable walking wounded, but the fundamental dynamic of this game is that you have to keep your troops alive from the beginning of a mission to the end.
+Okay, there's the odd mission where you get an extra squad member to babysit, or a rescue mission, but the fundamental dynamic of this game is that you have to keep your troops alive from the beginning of a mission to the end.
 Wounded troopers can be med-evac-ed mid-mission if you've chosen a medic as one of your support troopers (support troopers feature psychics, snipers, medics and the minelayer/armour-healer engineers), but should you run out of med-evac resources (four per medic per mission), you're pretty much obliged to return to wherever your troopers died and retrieve his dog-tags.

 There are exceptions, of course.
-Your missile troopers, grenadiers and the marvellous micro-nukers must be given specific fire orders, so as not to fire a ball of instant, firey disintegration into the middle of a crowded combat zone and this occaisionally leads them to wander off in odd directions when the fire order is given in order to find a direct line of sight to their target.
+Your missile troopers, grenadiers and the marvellous micro-nukers must be given specific fire orders, so as not to fire a ball of instant, firey disintegration into the middle of a crowded combat zone and this occasionally leads them to wander off in odd directions when the fire order is given in order to find a direct line of sight to their target.
 Sadly, nobody follows them to provide cover and if you're not careful they tend to die before firing their ordnance.
 Also, this "wandering off to find a good shot" business can get slightly annoying when you're ordering them to fire at a Tanker bug (see the film) and they wander off to find a good shot at the ground the Tanker is standing on, rather than just pointing upward at the 20-foot-tall monstrosity that's just heaved itself up out of the ground.
-RPG-style experience levels, awarding points for missions completed, bugs killed and the like, is something I've had issues with since the first X-Com game when I didn't dare take my high-ranked officers out into the field because of the killer morale penalty should they be killed.
+RPG-style experience levels, awarding points for missions completed, bugs killed and the like, is something I've had issues with since the first X-COM game when I didn't dare take my high-ranked officers out into the field because of the killer morale penalty should they perish.
 In Starship Troopers, only the high-ranked troopers can wear the big, stompy suits, but fielding a mass of stompy-suited rankers the whole game leaves you extraordinarily vulnerable should one of them die and leave you with nothing but a raw recruit who not only can't wear a suit but can't carry the heavier weapons to replace him.
-Similarly, bringing low-ranked, unarmoured troops into the field not only leaves you lacking firepower due to their inexperience, they don't kill anything anyway and they pretty much mess up your squad dynamic by forcing you to use one of your minigunners to switch to the missile weapons the raw recruits aren't allowed to carry.

 All in all, though, there's nothing so bad about Starship Troopers that you don't just mutter darkly for a moment when you spot it, then carry on with this sequel-in-software.
 Starship Troopers is a lovely game for fans of the film, made by fans of the book who bring enough of the book back into the gameplay that it's a good game for fans of the book as well.
 As for the people who couldn't care less about the film or the book, it's a nice squad-based RTS that has a very individual style that hasn't really been replicated anywhere else and a pretty decent level of tension and exhilaration to keep you playing through to the end.